Exponential self-similar mixing by incompressible flows: Scaling analysis in a quasi-self-similar construction

-As already noted, any velocity field with properties similar to those of the field constructed in Section~\ref{pinching} cannot have Lipschitz regularity, since the associated evolution does not preserve the connectedness of sets.
-Indeed, it is not evident how to build an example that satisfies Assumption~\ref{ass} can be satisfied with $s=1$ and $p=\infty$.
-In this section we address this case by replacing the (exactly) self-similar procedure in Section~\ref{selfsimilar} by a {\em quasi self-similar} procedure.
-That is, instead of replicating rescaled copies of {\em one} basic element at each step of the evolution (as in \S\ref{ss:ssc}), we consider a {\em finite family} of basic elements, which are rescaled and rearranged at each step of the evolution according to a certain combinatorial pattern.
+As already noted, any velocity field with properties similar to those of the field constructed in Section~\ref{pinching} cannot have Lipschitz regularity, since sets evolved in time by the associated flow do not preserve their connectivity.
+Indeed, it is not evident how to build an example that satisfies Assumption~\ref{ass} in the case when $s=1$ and $p=\infty$.
+In this section, we address this case by replacing the (exactly) self-similar scheme of Section~\ref{selfsimilar} with a {\em quasi-self-similar} scheme.
+That is, instead of replicating rescaled copies of {\em one} basic element at each step of the evolution (as in~\S\ref{ss:ssc}), we consider a {\em finite family} of basic elements, which are rescaled and rearranged at each step of the evolution according to a certain combinatorial pattern.

 For the quasi-self-similar scheme, we work on the full plane~$\R^2$.
 We implement this construction and produce a concrete example in~Section~\ref{snake}.